 - Projects that are primarily research-oriented.
 For purposes of evaluating Grauel Faculty Fellowship applications, research refers to the scholarship of discovery and/or application, creative works, and artistic endeavors.
 The work should result in significant scholarly contribution appropriate to the discipline, such as a refereed conference paper or poster; a publication such as a book, monograph, short story, or refereed journal article; or an artistic performance.

 - Projects which are primarily devoted to other types of scholarly development.
 These may involve writing of textbooks, curriculum development, coursework devoted to getting up to the current level of research in one’s field, retooling in another field of research, academic service- oriented activities or other professional activities.

 The proposal should address each of the topics listed below, limited to no more than 1,500 words for the entire proposal, and be free of egregious grammatical and orthographic errors.
 Because the committee consists of faculty members in diverse academic fields, proposals should be accessible to an educated lay audience outside the applicant's disciplinary field.
 Please avoid technical language and jargon where possible.

 - The nature and scope of your project.
 (What do you intend to do?)

 - The significance of the project.
 (How does it contribute to your field?
 Why is it important?)

 - How the project relates to a body of work in the field.
 (What has previously been done in the area?)

 - Your procedures and techniques.
 (How will the work be done?
-Do not assume that those outside your discipline know the sort of methodology and/or day-to-day tasks of the project.)
+If you have not indicated it elsewhere in your application, please indicate here if this work involves (a) collaborator(s) and how the tasks will be divided.
+Please do not assume that those outside your discipline know the sort of methodology and/or day-to-day tasks of the project.)

 - Resources at your disposal (such as additional funding possibilities).